-Aadhaar is a 12-digit unique identification number issued by the Unique Identification Authority of India (UIDAI) to each individual of the country.
+Aadhaar is a 12-digit unique identification number issued by the Unique Identification Authority of India (UIDAI) to each resident of the country.
 It is one of the most important documents that must be submitted in order to be eligible for various government schemes and benefits.
-Aadhaar cards are also required to complete the KYC process and other related services.
-It also acts as a proof of identity and thus, it is mandatory for every individual to have one.
+Aadhaar is also required to complete the KYC process and other related services.
+It also serves as proof of identity, making it essential for every individual to possess one.

-The primary goal of an Aadhaar card is to promote and provide Indian citizens with reliable, translucent and exemplary government services.
-An Aadhaar card is made out of the user’s demographic information and biometric data.
-It is allotted to the individual only after all the data is verified and is found unique to every other citizens’ data.
+The primary goal of an Aadhaar card is to promote and provide Indian citizens with reliable, transparent, and exemplary government services.
+An Aadhaar card is generated using the user’s demographic information and biometric data.
+It is allotted to the individual only after all the data is verified and confirmed as unique among all other citizens’ data.

 What are the features of an Aadhaar card?

-Listed below are the features of an Aadhaar card and what makes it unique among other legal documents like PAN card-
+Listed below are the features of an Aadhaar card and what makes it unique among other legal documents, such as a PAN card.

 Unique

 All Aadhaar numbers are unique because they are generated using the applicant’s demographic information as well as biometric data such as an iris scan, fingerprints, and a photograph.
-In any case, an applicant’s biometric data can never match the biometric data of another individual; thus, an Aadhaar card eliminates the possibility of duplication.
+Crucially, an applicant’s biometric data can never match the biometric data of another individual, thereby eliminating the possibility of duplication.

 The de-duplication process to generate an Aadhaar number compares the applicant’s demographic information and biometric data with the available records in the UIDAI database.
-The process results in verifying whether the applicant’s details are already recorded in the database or not.
-The Aadhaar number is only generated once the applicant’s information is found unique to other applicants.
-It is to be noted that an applicant can enrol for an Aadhaar only once; however, if he/she tries to enrol more than once, the subsequent enrolments get rejected.
+This process verifies whether the applicant’s details are already recorded in the database.
+The Aadhaar number is only generated once the applicant’s information is confirmed as unique.
+Applicants can enroll for an Aadhaar only once; any subsequent enrollment attempts are rejected.

-What makes Aadhaar Unique – It is generated only after verifying the applicant’s demographic information and biometrics details with the records available in the UIDAI database.
+What makes Aadhaar Unique – It is generated only after verifying the applicant’s demographic and biometric details with the existing records in the UIDAI database.

 Portable

 An Aadhaar card can be used to authenticate online transactions anywhere in the country.
-This feature of an Aadhaar card allows users to move from one state to another without having to change their addresses or other details.
+This feature allows users to move from one state to another without needing to update their addresses or other details, as their Aadhaar remains valid nationwide.

-What makes Aadhaar Portable – Aadhaar card is a legal document and can be accepted anywhere across the nation online
+What makes Aadhaar Portable – Aadhaar is a legal document that is accepted nationwide, including for online transactions.

 Random number

-How Aadhaar number is a Unique Number – Aadhaar number lacks intelligence and does not take into account details such as the applicant’s religion, caste, health status, geography, etc.
+What makes Aadhaar a Random Number – The Aadhaar number lacks inherent classification and does not take into account details such as the applicant’s religion, caste, health status, or geography.

 Scalable Technology Architecture